AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 1. Data from the ScPCA Portal
     - You can find out more about the contents of files and how they were processed from the ScPCA documentation: <https://scpca.readthedocs.io>.
     - OpenScPCA project contributors [with an Amazon Web Services (AWS) account](./index.md#getting-access-to-aws) can access data using the provided `download-data.py` script, [as described below](#using-the-download-data-script).
-    - All data is also available [directly from the ScPCA Portal](#accessing-data-from-the-scpca-portal) for users who have not yet fully joined the OpenSCPCA project.
+    - All data is also available [directly from the ScPCA Portal](#accessing-data-from-the-scpca-portal) for users who have not yet fully joined the OpenScPCA project.
 2. Results from other OpenScPCA modules
     - OpenScPCA project contributors with an AWS account can obtain results from completed modules using the provided `download-results.py` script, [as described below](#accessing-scpca-module-results).
     - To use results from an in-progress module from the `OpenScPCA-analysis` repository, you may need to run the module yourself to generate its result files.